 This strain is a 50/50 hybrid and it has one of the highest CBD:THC ratios around.
 You can get up to 20% CBD versions of ACDC, and while some contain up to 6% of THC, it is possible to get one with as little as 0.42%.
 ACDC generally leads to a strong euphoric feeling, making the user feel calm and happy.
 It is ideal for daytime use as it tends to make users more focused on their work and also increases sociability.

 ACDC is generally used to help alleviate symptoms of anxiety, inflammation, migraines, nausea, neuropathy, arthritis and bipolar disorder.
 It is also a favorite for people with chronic pain, and it is even a good choice if you’re looking to mitigate the effects of chemotherapy treatment.

 2 – Charlotte’s Web (The World’s Most Famous Marijuana Strain)

-As well as its known effectiveness when treating pediatric seizure disorders such as Dravet’s Syndrome, Charlotte’s Web is used to help with migraines, fatigue, fibromyalgia, muscle spasms, and arthritis.
+As well as its effectiveness when treating pediatric seizure disorders such as Dravet’s Syndrome, Charlotte’s Web is used to help with migraines, fatigue, fibromyalgia, muscle spasms, and arthritis.

 This is a slightly sativa dominant (60%) strain with a CBD:THC ratio as high as 20:1.
 You can find strains of Ringo’s Gift with up to 20% CBD and as little as 1% THC.
-It is a cross of ACDC and Harle-Tsu; both are known for their high level of CBD.
+It is a cross of ACDC and Harle-Tsu; both are known for their high levels of CBD.